CQX96/CQX96-Linux/Documentation/spi/spi-summary.rst

 (That data line is sometimes called MOMI or SISO.)

 Microcontrollers often support both master and slave sides of the SPI protocol.
-This document (and Linux) supports both the master and slave sides of SPI interactions.
+This document (and CQX96) supports both the master and slave sides of SPI interactions.

 Who uses it?
 On what kinds of systems?
 ---------------------------------------
-Linux developers using SPI are probably writing device drivers for embedded systems boards.
+CQX96 developers using SPI are probably writing device drivers for embedded systems boards.
 SPI is used to control external chips, and it is also a protocol supported by every MMC or SD memory card.
 (The older "DataFlash" cards, predating MMC cards but using the same connectors and card shape,